chris-theanalyst/COVID-19-Analysis/README.md

 This project involves analyzing Covid-19 data using SQL.
 The data includes information on total cases, total deaths, vaccination rates, and population in various locations around the world.

 ## View Data
+This project comprises two datasets.
+First is the CovidDeaths data and then the CovidVaccination data

+### CovidDeath Data

 SELECT *
 FROM PortfolioProject..CovidDeaths